 Research has indicated that it has much to do with the protein structure in the milks.
 They are called caseins and the absence of aplha-s1 casein and a higher proportion of beta-casein in goats' milk means that the casein profile of goats' milk is closer to human milk than that of cows' milk.
 These proteins form a softer curd in the stomach and the fat particles are also smaller, which is a great aid to digestion for many who cannot tolerate cows' milk.

 We are not organic but we apply organic principles as much as appropriate throughout our farming operations and have developed a welfare system that is tailored to the particular needs of our goats.
 Organic rules mean that our goats would need to be outside on pasture.

 However, goats are not grazers like cows and they do not like damp and cold conditions and unlike sheep, they have no protective lanolin in their coats.
 We house our goats under shelter in large barns that keep them warm and dry and provide plenty of fresh air and light.
 It also means that we can feed them a nutritionally balanced high fibre diet that is best for their health and provides us with good quality milk. .
 Manure from the goats provides the main fertiliser to the fields.

-Our goats are fed a nutritionally balanced diet based on feed that we grow on the farm.
-Hay or haylage, which is mostly from red clover or lucerne, is always available for them to eat.
+Our goats are fed a nutritionally balanced diet, a large part of which is hay or haylage that is cut from grass (red clover) grown on the farm.
 Their diet is supplemented with a special 'muesli' feed mix that will contain wheat and other grains.
 A small proportion of this feed may contain some soya for essential protein and amino acids, the source of which we believe cannot be guaranteed to be GM free.